Le Franco Phoney

 • giant statues of sheep grazing, rolling on their backs and dancing (!?) on a grassy roundabout near Chambery;

-• various animal carvings on roundabouts near the Col de Galibier (in slide show in post above);
+• various animal carvings on roundabouts near the Col de Galibier;

 • a man-sized globe of the earth in Digne-les-Bains;